 Next Worker Memorial Day:

-Worker Memorial Day events occur in communities and work sites all across the country and around the world to honor the hundreds of thousands of people who are killed while working each year.
+Worker Memorial Day events occur in communities and work sites across the country and around the world to honor the men and women who have died due to job-related injuries and illnesses.

 Past Worker Memorial Day Events

-Many families of the fallen workers provide a photograph of their loved one for use in the service.
-Since 2010, families have also been invited to provide a few words about their loved one for use in a commemorative pamphlet.
+Since 2010, families have been invited to provide a photo and a few words about their loved one for use in a commemorative pamphlet.

 - News release: COVID-19 victims among the fallen workers to be honored in April 28 ceremony